awsdocs/amazon-gamelift-developer-guide/doc_source/logging-server-messages-rts.md

    logger.cxfatal("This is my customer experience fatal error message...");
    ```

-For an example of the logging statements in a script, see [Realtime Servers Script Example](realtime-script.md#realtime-script-examples)\.
+For an example of the logging statements in a script, see [Realtime Servers script example](realtime-script.md#realtime-script-examples)\.

 The output in the log files indicates the type of message \(`DEBUG`, `INFO`, `WARN`, `ERROR`, `FATAL`, `CXFATAL`\), as shown in the following lines from an example log: